massanoori/THRotator-manual/docs/pages/install.rst

 If the game is one of the following, the game is Direct3D 8-based.

-- the Embodiment of Scarlet Devil (Th06)
+- the Embodiment of Scarlet Devil (Touhou 6)
-- Perfect Cherry Blossom (Th07)
+- Perfect Cherry Blossom (Touhou 7)
-- Imperishable Night (Th08)
+- Imperishable Night (Touhou 8)
-- Phantasmagoria of Flower View (Th09)
+- Phantasmagoria of Flower View (Touhou 9)
-- Shoot the Bullet (Th095)
+- Shoot the Bullet (Touhou 9.5)

 If the game is one of the following or later, the game is Direct3D 9-based.

-- Mountain of Faith (Th10)
+- Mountain of Faith (Touhou 10)
-- Subterranean Animism (Th11)
+- Subterranean Animism (Touhou 11)
-- Undefined Fantastic Object (Th12)
+- Undefined Fantastic Object (Touhou 12)
-- Double Spoiler (Th125)
+- Double Spoiler (Touhou 12.5)
-- Fairy Wars (Th128)
+- Fairy Wars (Touhou 12.8)
-- Ten Desires (Th13)
+- Ten Desires (Touhou 13)
-- Double Dealing Character (Th14, tested on demo version)
+- Double Dealing Character (Touhou 14)
-- Impossible Spell Card (Th143)
+- Impossible Spell Card (Touhou 14.3)
-- Legacy of Lunatic Kingdom (Th15, tested on demo version)
+- Legacy of Lunatic Kingdom (Touhou 15)
-- Hidden Star in Four Seasons (Th16)
+- Hidden Star in Four Seasons (Touhou 16)
-- Uwabami Breakers (alcostg)
+- Uwabami Breakers

 If the game is Direct3D 8-based and
 `DX8 to DX9 Converter <http://enbdev.com/download_convertor_dx8todx9.htm>`_ is not installed,